PaperCutSoftware/git-from-powershell/docs/index.md

   - Keeps a complete history of all the files in our project, the changes that occurred over time
   - The repo can manage branches with unique sets of isolated changes

-- Git provides many commands to add new changes, recover old versions and retrieve historical data
+- Git provides commands to add new changes, recover old versions and retrieve historical data

 - Each Git repo can connect and share code with other repos managing the same project.
 The action of creating a local repo based on an existing project is referred to as cloning